 Level: Grade 2-5

 Below are sample pages from inside this beautifully illustrated book.
-This spread occurs early on in the book, when the villager who had been studying medicine in America returns to his small Kenyan village for a visit.
-In this spread, the village children had run out to greet him, and he receives them by touching their head---a warrior's blessing.
+The first two spreads show a villager who had been studying medicine in America returning to his small Kenyan village for a visit.
+In the second spread, the village children had run out to greet him, and he receives them by touching their head---a warrior's blessing.

-The page below is part of a spread depicting the ceremony held for the US Ambassador when the cows were presented as a gift.
+And below are a few more pages.
+The one on the right is part of a spread depicting the ceremony held for the US Ambassador when the cows were presented as a gift.
 In addition to telling this special story, 14 Cows for America provides a peek into the culture, traditions, and ceremonial dress of Kenya's noble Maasai tribespeople.